Quirky slide at Hummel Park Omaha

 Where: 3808 S. 156th St.

 Why: This is my absolute favorite park to run the trails, and they’re good for bike rides, too.
 The trail to the west of 168th Street is so wooded, you’ll feel removed from the city.
 The main playground near the boat ramp is huge and a hit with kids.
+An accessible playground is under construction, as well.

 Sand: Yes